gdsfactory/gdsfactory/docs/developer.md

 ## Docker container

-As an alternative, you can use the pre-built Docker image from [github](https://github.com/gdsfactory/gdsfactory/pkgs/container/gdsfactory) or [hub.docker.com/r/joamatab/gdsfactory](https://hub.docker.com/r/joamatab/gdsfactory)
+As an alternative, you can use the pre-built Docker image from [github](https://github.com/gdsfactory/gdsfactory/pkgs/container/gdsfactory)

 For instance, VS Code supports development inside a container.
 See [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers) for details.